w3c/web-advertising/BG-how-we-work.md

 ### IRC

 We use irc, [irc.w3.org](http://irc.w3.org/) channel #web-adv to take minutes during meetings.
-[Guide to irc at W3C](https://www.w3.org/wiki/IRC)
+[Guide to irc at W3C](https://www.w3.org/wiki/IRC) q+ to add yourself to the speaking queue.

 ## GitHub Issues and comments
 Raise questions or suggest new material in issues or pull requests.